František Barát

 František Barát (born 25 July 1950) is a Czech former football player who has also worked as a football manager.

+Career

-Barát managed Příbram until being replaced by Italian Massimo Morales in April 2008 after 17 rounds of the 2007–08 Czech 2.
+Barát managed Příbram until he was replaced by Italian Massimo Morales in April 2008 after 17 rounds of the 2007–08 Czech 2.
 Liga.
 He became manager of SK Strakonice 1908 in September 2010 but left in June 2011, when he was announced as the new manager of Bohemians Prague, replacing Jaromír Jindráček.